attilaoroszdev/lazyadmin/README.md

 ## Installing Lazy Admin

 Installation is pretty straightforward.
 Download the latest release, and unpack the tarball.
 It should either contain an `install.sh` script, or a launcher, ready to go (in the portable variety).
-If you go the installer way the should also be another tarball, corresponding to the release's version number.
+If you go the installer way, there should also be another tarball, corresponding to the release's version number.
 Keep these in the same directory and run the script.
-There are a few options, to choose form, but these will be explained as you go along.
+There are a few options to choose form, but these will be explained as you go along.

 ### Upgrading from a previous version

 If you already have Lazy Admin installed, and want to upgrade, you can just run the installer as you normally would.
 It will ask you if you want to purge your previous user configurations.
-If you say no, you will keep them and the new version will automatically use your defined menus and functions. if you say yes, it will still keep the old configs, in case you'd change your mind.
+If you say no, you will keep them and the new version will automatically use your defined menus and functions.
+If you say yes, it will still keep the old configs, in case you'd change your mind.

 ## So how can I configure it?

 For a detailed guide of configuration and usage, you can refer to the help files within the package, accessible directly via the help menu in either MarkDown or plain text format.
-(Unless you choose the minimal install. in that case, you are on your own, only having the code comments for company... )
+(Unless you choose the minimal install.
+In that case, you are on your own, only having the code comments for company... )

 To access the help menu, either  navigate to the right panel by pressing 'r' or Ctrl + ➜, and select *Get Help*, or just press 'h' from anywhere inside Lazy Admin.

+And that is all for now.
+I hope you'll enjoy this little project.
+Any feedback, bug reports, pull requests are most welcome. :)